zylon-ai/private-gpt/README.md

 - In “model” return the actual LLM or Embeddings model name used

 ### New features
-- Implement concurrency lock to avoid errors when there are several calls to the model
+- Implement concurrency lock to avoid errors when there are several calls to the local LlamaCPP model
 - API key-based request control to the API
 - CORS support
 - Support for Sagemaker